-We believe that the anticipated net proceeds from this offering, together with our existing cash and cash equivalents, will enable us to fund our operating expenses and capital expenditure requirements for a vailable capital resources sooner than we expect.
-See "-Liquidity and Capital Resources" below.
+We believe that the net proceeds from the sales of 8,017 shares of Series B Preferred Stock subsequent to December 31, 2018 and the net proceeds from this offering, together with our existing cash and cash equivalents, will enable us to fund our operating expenses and capital expenditure requirements for .
+We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
+See "- Liquidity and Capital Resources" below.